 - Santa Maria degli Angeli in Porziuncola Basilica.
 The second most important church linked to St. Francis in Assisi, it’s located a bit far from the city center but a must as it’s where the saint died in the 13th century.

 - Temple of Minerva.
-A perfectly preserved temple from the 1 century BC that was used for multiple purposes such as prison, residence, workshops, and finally adapted into a Catholic church.
+A perfectly preserved temple from the 1 century BC that was used for multiple purposes such as prison, residence, and workshops, and finally adapted into a Catholic church.

 - Santa Chiara Basilica.
-The church where St. Clare of Assisi, noble local woman and one of the first followers of St Francis, is buried.
+The church where St. Clare of Assisi, a noble local woman and one of the first followers of St Francis, is buried.

 - San Rufino Basilica.
 Church with a Roman cistern that was used to baptize St. Francis and St. Clare.